Sharing Good Practices in Protection of Workers and Victims of Modern Slavery during the Covid-19 Pandemic

-The COVID-19 pandemic has posed unprecedented challenges for workers and for people affected by modern slavery.
-The main objective of this project is to conduct evidence-based research on the key impacts of COVID-19 on modern slavery and identify good practices in protecting workers and victims of modern slavery, in order to facilitate a victim-centred approach to protection.
+The Covid-19 pandemic has posed unprecedented challenges for workers and for people affected by modern slavery.
+The main objective of this programme was to conduct evidence-based research on the key impacts of Covid-19 on modern slavery and identify good practices in protecting workers and victims of modern slavery, in order to facilitate a victim-centred approach to protection.

-At this moment, however, the full impact is yet to be examined thoroughly, as the situation is still evolving.
-It leaves a number of important questions open, for example – to what extent is unemployment actually pushing people into exploitation and forced labour?
-Also, while an increase in demand for labour in certain sectors may give strong incentives for businesses to exploit vulnerable individuals, a clear global trend is yet to be established.
-Questions remain around how states’ focus on tackling the pandemic affected people trapped in modern slavery.
+At the time of starting this programme, however, the full impact was yet to be examined thoroughly, as the situation was still evolving.
+It left a number of important questions open, for example – to what extent was unemployment actually pushing people into exploitation and forced labour?
+Also, while an increase in demand for labour in certain sectors may give strong incentives for businesses to exploit vulnerable individuals, a clear global trend was yet to be established.
+Questions remained around how states’ focus on tackling the pandemic affected people trapped in modern slavery.

-There are also additional questions in relation to wider protection measures: do they address the key impacts of COVID-19 sufficiently?
-Is protection tailored to address the specific needs of particularly vulnerable populations such as women, children or minorities?
-Can they be accessed by all workers without discrimination?
-What are the practical difficulties in implementing them?
-These are all questions that are yet to be answered, which is why we are delivering this project.
+There were also additional questions in relation to wider protection measures: did they address the key impacts of Covid-19 sufficiently?
+Was protection tailored to address the specific needs of particularly vulnerable populations such as women, children or minorities?
+Could they be accessed by all workers without discrimination?
+What were the practical difficulties in implementing them?
+These are all questions that were yet to be answered, which is why delivered this programme.

-- Desktop research of relevant materials published by scholars, governments, NGOs, and international organisations.
+- Desktop research of relevant materials published by scholars, governments, NGOs, and international organizations.

 - Verification of research information and critical analysis through more than 30 interviews with relevant stakeholders around the world.

-A research team from Keele University led by Prof. Tomoya Obokata, who also serves as UN Special Rapporteur on Contemporary Forms of Slavery.
+A research team from Keele University led by Prof. Tomoya Obokata, who also served as UN Special Rapporteur on Contemporary Forms of Slavery.

-The project has been funded by the Modern Slavery and Human Rights Policy and Evidence Centre through the Art and Humanities Research Council.
+The project was funded by the Modern Slavery and Human Rights Policy and Evidence Centre through the Art and Humanities Research Council.

 Featured image: A labourer carries bricks in a kiln at Langolpota village in North 24 Parganas district in the eastern state of West Bengal, India, November 26, 2019.
 Credit: Reuters/Ranita Roy.